-U.S. Taxation of International Transactions
+U.S. Taxation of Intl.Transactions

 Designed for study and practice in international tax at the Tax Law Institute, this casebook outlines the determination and administration of U.S. income tax liabilities resulting from international transactions.
 Textual discussion, cases, rulings and problems guide students through the basic tax considerations that confront foreign individuals and entities participating in the U.S. economy and U.S. individuals and entities seeking to derive income abroad.
 Covers both the U.S. tax rules applicable to international transactions and the tax policy considerations underlying those rules.

 And L.B.
-Carpenter, CPA Member of the Bar United States Tax Court, certified litigator, and IRS Code Section 482 specialist.
-Professor Joni Larson, Federal tax evidentiary scholar and former judicial Clerk of the U.S. Tax Court, will offer insights regarding important cases and opinions in international tax.
+Carpenter, CPA Member of the Bar United States Tax Court, Certified U.S. Tax Court Litigator, and IRS Code Section 482 specialist together with Professor Joni Larson, Federal tax evidentiary scholar and former judicial Clerk of the U.S. Tax Court, will offer insights regarding important cases and opinions in international tax.

 Extended Office Hours